 Scoop: Coming Up on a New Episode of ARROW on THE CW - Tuesday, November 19, 2019

 DON'T LET YOUR PAST DEFINE YOU - Upon learning the key to oppose The Monitor (guest star LaMonica Garrett), Oliver (Stephen Amell) and team return to Russia on a mission to gather the necessary materials.
-Connor (Joseph David-Jones) reunites with a figure from his past.
+Diggle (David Ramsey) reunites with a figure from his past.
 Laura Belsey directed the episode written by Benjamin Raab & Deric A. Hughes (#805).
 Original airdate 11/19/2019.

 After a violent shipwreck, billionaire playboy Oliver Queen (Stephen Amell) was missing and presumed dead for five years before being discovered alive on a remote island in the North China Sea.
 Oliver returned home to Star City, bent on righting the wrongs of his family and fighting injustice.
 As the Green Arrow, he protects his city with the help of former soldier John Diggle (David Ramsey), computer Science expert Felicity Smoak (Emily Bett Rickards), brilliant inventor Curtis Holt (Echo Kellum), street-savvy Rene Ramirez (Rick Gonzalez) and meta-human Dinah Drake (Juliana Harkavy).